Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-04-27-plus-size-clothes-swap-april2025.md

 ---
 # Plus size clothes swap - 27th April 2025

-We're running a Plus Size Clothes Swap in the Hub on Sunday 27th April from 11am-2pm.
+We're running a Plus Size Clothes Swap in the Hub on Sunday 27th April from 11AM to 2PM.
 All genders welcome, suitable for size 16/XL+, and tickets are on a pay as you feel basis (suggested donations of between £2-£5).
 You can book your tickets [here](https://pay.sumup.com/b2c/QOPDM899).

 [![Plus size clothes swap poster](/assets/img/clothes-swap-april2025.png)](https://pay.sumup.com/b2c/QOPDM899)